Education

 • Jewish Law and Modern Ideology (United Synagogue of America, 1970).

-• The Oxford Handbook on Jewish Ethics and Morality, edited with Jonathan Crane.
+• Oxford Handbook of Jewish Ethics and Morality (Oxford University Press, 2012), edited with Jonathan Crane.

-• Jews and Genes: The Genetic Future in Contemporary Jewish Thought, edited with Laurie Zoloth.
+• Jews and Genes: The Genetic Future in Contemporary Jewish Thought, edited with Laurie Zoloth (Jewish Publication Society, 2015), edited with Laurie Zoloth.

 • Conservative Judaism: Our Ancestors to Our Descendants (United Synagogue of America,1977; second, revised edition: United Synagogue of Conservative Judaism,1996).